-Recyclable – Compostable – Renewable
+Recyclable – Compostable – From Renewable – PCR

-Eagle Flexible Packaging is fully committed to providing eco-friendly, sustainable packaging solutions for a wide range of food and non-food industries.
-Our compostable, recyclable, renewable, and premium packaging materials are chosen to address their impact on the environment, as we seek to minimize negative environmental impact.
+Eagle Flexible Packaging is fully committed to providing sustainable packaging solutions for a wide range of food and non-food industries.
+Our compostable, recyclable, from renewable, and premium packaging materials are chosen to address their impact on the environment, as we seek to minimize negative environmental impact.